viewneo/viewneo-api/models/playlist.md

 >**Important:** To take effect of this setting [`play_rule`][play-rule] must go according to schedule

 ###weekdays: TinyInteger
 The weekdays value is the sum of the exponentiation of each weekday with the base 2.
 Every weekday has its own exponent.
+(Default 0)

 | Day | Exponent | Exponentiation | Value |
 | --- | --- | --- | --- |